daverodriguez/generator-hanbs/README.md

 Version 0.1.2 adds a new "class" subgenerator that you can use to scaffold HanBS-compatible classes.
 The syntax is:
 `yo hanbs:class ClassName`

-If you add dots or slashes to the class name, the class will be put into a subfolder, e.g.
+If you add dots or slashes to the class name, the class will be put into a subfolder, e.g. `yo hanbs:class util.StringUtils` will be created as `util/StringUtils.js` under your application's JavaScript path.

 As of version 0.1.0, your initial settings will be saved to `hanbs.json` for future use.